RyanJ93/dotline-client/DOCKER_HUB.md

 # DotLine client

 DotLine is an instant messaging application with end-to-end encryption support out of the box built on top of Node.js and Apache Cassandra. <br />
-DotLine supports several type of contents, such as text messages, attachments, geo positions, voice messages and stickers.  <br />
+DotLine supports several type of content, such as text messages, attachments, geo positions, voice messages, and stickers.  <br />
 Most important DotLine features:

 - End-to-end encryption support based on AES-256 and RSA.
 - User account recovery support through secret recovery key.
-- Supports text messages, attachments, geo positions, voice messages and stickers (static and animated).
+- Supports text messages, attachments, geo positions, voice messages, and stickers (static and animated).
-- Discrete with very low privacy footprint and accesses tracking for additional account security.
+- Discrete with a very low privacy footprint and access tracking for additional account security.

-Disclaimer: I made this as part of my graduation project, for this reason this software is provided "as is", without any sort of warranty or guaranty for future updates. <br />
+Disclaimer: I made this as part of my graduation project, for that reason this piece of software is provided "as is" and without any sort of warranty or guarantee for future updates. <br />
 If you feel a little curious you can [try out DotLine here](https://dotline.enricosola.dev).

 ## Quick reference